puranjayjain/react-materialui-notifications/README.md

 # TODO
 - [x] a lot of core functionality
-- [ ] finish up props of the notification class
+- [x] finish up props of the notification class
+- [ ] implement expanding notifications
+- [x] show the priority notifications on top
+- [ ] implement custom notification element which the user can pass (PR required)
 - [x] styles for position
 - [ ] swipe to dismiss
 - [ ] i18n